ionic-zone/ionic.zone/_articles/fastlane/add-metadata-and-upload.md

 Note that both tools don't update the default language of your app or remove translations that are not part of your file structure.
 You will have to do that manually for both the Play Store and the App Store.
 {:.message}

+## Next

+With your [apps created in the stores](create-your-remote-app-with-fastlane.md) and them being [filled with metadata](add-metadata-and-upload.md), you "only" have to [build your app](build-your-project.md) for testing and later release.